realm/realm-js/example-web-sync/client/README.md

-# Example App for Measuring Performance of Realm Web Sync
+# Tiny Example App for Measuring Performance of Realm Web Sync